nicklockwood/layout/README.md

 The UIDesigner project is an experimental WYSIWYG tool for constructing layouts.
 It's written as an iPad app which you can run in the simulator or on a device.

 UIDesigner is currently in a very early stage of development.
-It supports most of the features exposed by the Layout XML format, but lacks import/export, and the ability to specify constants or outlet bindings.
+It supports most of the features exposed by the Layout XML format, but lacks import/export, and the ability to specify constants, parameters or outlet bindings.

 ## Sandbox

 The Sandbox app is a simple playground for experimenting with XML layouts.
 It runs on iPhone or iPad.

-Like UIDesigner, the Sandbox app currently lacks any load/save or import/export capability, although you can copy and paste XML to and from the edit screen.
+Like UIDesigner, the Sandbox app currently lacks any load/save or import/export capability, but you can copy and paste XML to and from the edit screen.

 # LayoutTool

 The Layout project includes the source code for a command-line app called LayoutTool, which provides some useful functions to help with development using Layout.
-You do not need to install the LayoutTool to use Layout, but you may find it helpful.
+You do not need to install LayoutTool to use Layout, but you may find it helpful.

 ## Installation